island-is/island.is/handbook/repository/aws-secrets.md

 Voilà, you are now ready to fetch and create secrets.

 {% hint style="warning" %}
-Remember, the session token expires every 8 hours so you will need to update it.
+Remember, the session token expires every 1 hours so you will need to update it.
 You can either do `export AWS_SESSION_TOKEN="SESSION_TOKEN"` or change it manually by going into `~/.aws/credentials` and replacing with the new session token generated from your AWS account.
+The SSO login expires every 8 hours.
 {% endhint %}

 ## Usage to fetch secrets